 What are the biggest AI recruiting mistakes to avoid in 2026?

-The five biggest are treating AI screening as fully autonomous, relying on LinkedIn-only sourcing data, ignoring bias audit requirements (NYC LL 144, EU AI Act, Colorado SB 205), using black-box models with no explainability, and mass-blasting generic LLM-generated outreach.
-Each one is actively being enforced, audited, or punished by the market.
-The Gartner 2025 candidate survey showed a 23-point drop in offer acceptance rates over two years, and the data traces directly back to these failures.
+Five stand out as the most damaging.
+They are: treating AI screening as fully autonomous, sourcing only from LinkedIn, skipping bias audits (NYC LL 144, EU AI Act, Colorado SB 205), using black-box models, and mass-blasting generic LLM outreach.
+Each is actively being enforced, audited, or punished by the market.
+Gartner’s 2025 survey showed a 23-point drop in offer acceptance rates over two years, with the data tracing directly back to these failures.

 Is AI recruiting legal in 2026?